cmolinaord/getip/README.md

 # getip
-Some commands to get the public or private IP with the option of save a list of publics IP given by yout ISP
+A bash command to get your public or private IP with the option of save a list of them in a file.

+For example you can use this software in order to monitor your public IP, which uses to be dynamically assigned by your ISP.